mt190502/blog.mtaha.dev/content/post/vanilla_kubernetes_setup_with_tailscale.md

 <br>

-## Step 11: Setup Docker Repository and Install Kubernetes Packages
+## Step 11: Install Kubernetes Packages

 - Once you have set up the Kubernetes repository, install the Kubernetes packages on all the machines.
 Run the following commands to do this: